getrasa/Memorite/README.md

 ## How it works?
-There are 8 distinct time intervals between your reviews the length of which depends on your proficiency, or simply your level.
-The intervals range from 4 hours to as long as 4 months.
+There are 8 distinct intervals between reviews ranging from 4 hours to 4 months depending on your proficiency.
 Successful revision will rise your word proficiency to next level.
-Similarly, if you make a mistake your level will be lowered also shortening the time you have to wait for your next review.
-Once you've successfully reviewed a word 8 times it will be Burned - meaning it will never appear in your reviews ever again.
+Similarly, if you make a mistake your level will be decreased also shortening the time you have to wait for your next review.
+Once you've successfully reviewed a word 8 times it will be Burned - meaning it will never appear in your reviews ever again 😭.

 Time Intervals are as follows:
 - Novice 1 | 4h